Faculty Members KUZUHARA Daiki

-March 2011: Completed Doctoral Program, Graduate School of Science and Engineering
+- March 2011: Completed Doctoral Program, Graduate School of Science and Engineering Ehime University

-April 2016 – present, Assistant Professor, Department of Materials Science and Engineering, Faculty of Engineering, Iwate University
+- April 2016 – March 2019, Assistant Professor, Department of Physical Science and Materials Engineering, Faculty of Engineering, Iwate University

 Development of functional organic semiconducting materials for organic electronics